Maurmoo/Azure-Network-Protocols/README.md

 I Downloaded wireshark into my Windows 10 VM and filtered ICMP traffic then used PowerShell to ping the private IP of the Linux VM.

 ![image](https://github.com/user-attachments/assets/27c0ed10-1fad-47da-9e39-b9be2648480d)
-I navigated into the network group and added an inbound security rule to block incoming ICMP traffic.

 </p>
 <p>

 ![image](https://github.com/user-attachments/assets/e5346a69-e3eb-42b6-86f8-89be9087c0e1)
 ![image](https://github.com/user-attachments/assets/fe7314af-34d5-4fe6-8b9f-80e8c28ec990)
+I navigated into the network group and added an inbound security rule to block incoming ICMP traffic.
+Then deleted the new rule.

 </p>
 <br />